How do I mute an ocarina?

 English

 • Playing a quieter ocarina.
-An ocarina can be made quieter when it is designed by making the chamber and sound hole smaller, and tuning the instrument to play at a lower preassure.
+An ocarina can be made quieter when it is designed by making the chamber and sound hole smaller, and tuning the instrument to play at a lower pressure.

 • By blowing it very softly.
-Ocarinas behave differently depending on how hard they are blown, and when blown very softly, before they start to break into their normal sounding mode, they will sound with a low volume 'whistling'.
+Ocarinas behave differently depending on how hard they are blown.
+When blown very softly, they will produce a low-volume 'whistling' before breaking into their normal-sounding mode.

 • Partially covering the sound hole.
-It is also possible to mute an ocarina by partly covering the sound hole with tape, in line of the windway.
+It is also possible to mute an ocarina by partly covering the sound hole with tape.
 This will result in an airy tone.

-I've also seen suggestions for muting ocarinas that involve folding paper and inserting it into the windway to partly block it.
-I do not advise this because there is a risk that it will become stuck in the windway, ruining the instrument.
+I've also seen suggestions for muting ocarinas that involve folding paper and inserting it into the windway to partially block the airflow.
+I do not advise this because there is a risk that the paper will become stuck in the windway, ruining the instrument.

 The cons of muting an ocarina

-Besides the option of finding an ocarina that was designed to be quieter, all of these change the instrument's pitch and timbre.
-Often an ocarina will play in tune with itself when muted, but will be a semitone or more flat of the intended pitch.
+Besides the options of using earplugs or playing an ocarina that was designed to be quieter, all of these options change the instrument's pitch and timbre.
+Often, an ocarina will play in tune with itself when muted, but will be a semitone or more flat of the intended pitch.

 An ocarina muted in this way is adequate for practising fingerings, but not much more than that.
-It is still important to practise anything you are going to play at normal pressure in order to develop the breath control needed to play in tune in a performance.
+It is still essential to practise everything at normal pressure to develop the breath control needed to play in tune while performing.

-The physics that ocarinas function on mean that they are not well suited to being muted.
-As holes are opened more air is needed for the instrument to sound, so the player has to blow harder and this naturally causes the instrument to get louder.
-You can only lower the pressure so much before the high notes stop working.
+The physics that ocarinas function on means that they are not well-suited to being muted.
+As holes are opened, the instrument requires more air to sound, and the player must blow harder to compensate.
+This naturally causes the instrument to get louder, and you can only lower the pressure so much before the high notes stop working.

 I think that the best way of muting an ocarina would be a faithful electronic simulation of the instrument, as you can't get quieter than playing on headphones.